qyliu-hkust/ostep-projects/initial-xv6/README.md

 this [background
 section](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/initial-xv6/background.md).

 More information about xv6, including a very useful book written by the MIT folks who built xv6, is available [here](https://pdos.csail.mit.edu/6.828/2017/xv6.html).
 Do note, however, that we use a slightly older version of xv6 (for various pedagogical reasons), and thus the book may not match our code base exactly.

+NOTE: Be careful that the aforementioned materials are for xv6 not for xv6-riscv (but fortunately they are similar)!!

 ## Your System Call